Edveika/Udemy-HTML-CSS/README.md

 # 🤝 Credits

-Jonas Schmedtman for a great course!
+Jonas Schmedtmann for a great course!